-Note 9-Risk Management:
+Note 11-Risk Management:

 The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 The Authority participates with other organizations in the Virginia Association of Counties public entity risk pool.
 Each member of the risk pool jointly and severally agrees to assume, pay and discharge any liability.
 The Authority pays the risk pool contributions and assessments based upon classifications and rates into designated cash reserve funds out of which expenses of the pools, claims and awards are to be paid.
-In the event of a loss, deficit, or depletion of all available funds and/or excess insurance, the pool may assess all members in the proportion to which the premium of each bears to the total premiums of all members in the year in which such deficit occurs.
-The Authority carries insurance coverage for all other risk of loss.
+In the event of a loss, deficit, or depletion of all available funds and/or excess insurance, the pool may assess all members in the proportion to which the premium of each bears to the total premiums of all other risk of loss.
 Settled claims have not exceeded coverage in the current or prior two fiscal years.